Peer review process

 Strengths:

-The behavioral data builds on previous studies of these projection neurons supporting distinct roles in behavior and extend upon previous work by looking at the heterogeneity within different projection neurons across contexts.
+The behavioral data builds on previous studies of these projection neurons supporting distinct roles in behavior and extend upon previous work by looking at the heterogeneity within different projection neurons across contexts, this is important to understand the "neural code" within the PFC that contributes to such behaviours and how it is relayed to other brain structures.

 Weaknesses:

 The diversity of neurons mediating these projections and their targeting within the BLA and NAc is not explored.
-These are not homogeneous structures and so one possibility is that some of the diversity within their findings may relate to targeting of different sub-structures within each region.
-The electrophysiological data have significant experimental confounds and more methodological information is required to support other conclusions related to these data.
+These are not homogeneous structures and so one possibility is that some of the diversity within their findings may relate to targeting of different sub-structures within BLA or NAc or the diversity of projection neuron subtypes that mediate these pathways.
+This is an important future direction for this work but does not detract from the main finding as reported.